Who is the Derila pillow most suitable for?

 That’s a big plus, especially when dealing with a denser foam core that tends to retain heat.

-We found the zip easy to use, and the fabric itself feels smooth and reasonably high quality.
+We found the zip easy to use, and the fabric itself felt smooth and of reasonably high quality.

 However, we did spot some loose threads on the inside lining:

-This shouldn’t really happen in this price range.
+This shouldn’t really be the case in this price range.

 Size and weight of the Derila pillow

-That makes it one of the more compact memory foam pillows – which also means it can double as a travel pillow if needed.
+This makes it one of the more compact memory foam pillows we've tried.

-At just 660 grams, it’s easy to carry and move around – ideal for those who travel often or need a second pillow for on-the-go comfort.
+It's also fairly lightweight and only weighs 660 grams, making it ideal for those who travel often or those needing a second pillow for on-the-go comfort.

-There are also bundle deals available: you can save a few pounds if you buy two or three pillows at once.
+There are also bundle deals available, and you'll save a fair bit if you buy more than one pillow at a time.

 We received our Derila pillow fairly quickly after ordering, and communication via WhatsApp and email was smooth and informative.

-The packaging involved a lot of plastic – not ideal if you’re trying to be environmentally conscious.
+The pillow comes tightly compressed, which is ideal for shipping, but the packaging involved a lot of plastic – not ideal if you’re trying to be environmentally conscious.

-As with many compressed foam products, there was a noticeable off-gassing smell at first – not necessarily due to the foam itself, but rather a result of the packaging and compression process.
+As with many compressed foam products, there was a slight off-gassing smell at first – not necessarily due to the foam itself, but rather a result of the packaging and compression process.

 If you’re sensitive to odours, we recommend airing the Derila memory foam pillow out for a few hours before use.